codingbas/organize.now/README.md

     3. Then fill in the emailaddress you have chosen for your account and press 'reset password'
     4. The user will get a unique link in their emailaddress to change their password
 * To Do trial version
-    1. When user wants to make 11th todo a message appears 'It appears you have run out of your 10 todo's.
-Click on the button to buy Premium and unlimited ToDo's'
+    1. When user wants to make 11th todo a message appears 'It appears you have run out of your 10 todos.
+Click on the button to buy Premium and unlimited ToDos'
     2. Under that message is a button 'buy premium' to buy a premium version with unlimited todo's.
 * Github page of codingbas
     1. When a user wants to see my Github page they can click in the footer on the Github icon.